Anawrulkabir/anawrulkabir/README.md

-I am a 3nd-year Undergraduate Student at Chittagong University of Engineering & Technology (CUET), pursuing a Bachelors in Mechanical Engineering, who is passionate about Software Engineering :bar_chart:, Competitive programming :snake:, and IoT :octocat:.
+I am a Junior Frontend Developer specializing in React pursuing a Bachelor in Mechanical Engineering at Chittagong University of Engineering & Technology (CUET),  who is passionate about Software Engineering :bar_chart:, Competitive programming :snake:, and IoT :octocat:.
 I love to learn and contribute in any and every possible way.

 ➖ 🔭 I’m currently building project using **MongoDB,Express,React & Node.js**